oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 An ABNF grammar for JADN-IDL is shown in [Appendix E](#appendix-e-abnf-grammar-for-jadn-idl).

 ### 5.2 Table Style
-Some specifications present type definitions in property table form, using differing style conventions.
+Some specifications present type definitions in property table form, using varied style conventions.
 This specification does not define a normative property table format, but this section is one example of how JADN definitions may be displayed as property tables.